lter/im-manual/site-personnel.md

 # Site Personnel Lists

 ## Overview
 It's helpful to have an overview of how the community platform works before detailing the process of adding new people.
-There are two major components to the SalesForce installation behind the community platform.
-One is a CRM (Client (or Customer or Constituent) Relationship Management System -- basically just a relational database that is structured to hold the kind of data that organizations usually need about the people who make them up.
-The other is the community platform itself, which houses the interaction between people and groups within the Network.
-The thing that ties these two components together is a relationship between a single "contact" (created by the Network Office) and the related "user" (activated and updated by the individual).
+There are two major components to the SalesForce installation behind the community platform:
+* The Client (or Customer or Constituent) Relationship Management System (CRM) is basically just a relational database that is structured to hold the kind of data that organizations usually need about the people who make them up.
+New participants have to be added to the CRM before anything else can happen and licenses to the CRM are expensive.
+* The community platform houses the interactions between people ("users") and groups within the Network.
+Customer User licenses allow individuals to easily update their own information, join and leave groups, post updates, and ask questions.
+The thing that ties these two components together is a relationship between a single "contact" (created by the Network Office) and the related "user" (created by the Network Office when a person is added and updated by the individual).

 ![](images/community-platform-overview.png)